Sarah J. Kerr, BA

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

-Complications that occur during surgery may include:
+Complications that occur as a result of surgery may include:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as:

 Before surgery, your doctor may do the following tests: